Skip to content

 Terminal window

-# See what's defined in shared config
+# Check what's set in shared config

 cat /shared/.bashrc

-# See what's in your personal config
+# Check personal config

 cat ~/.bashrc